HUPO-PSI/usi/Examples/USIs_from_DIA.md

 (It would be very nice to share of details about how this USI was constructed based on the DIA-NN output files).

 1. USI for SHHSHSSSSSSSASTSGK: [mzspec:PXD019909:20180914_QE8_nLC0_BDA_SA_DIA_Keratinocytes_NN002:scan:4979:SHHSHSSSSSSSASTSGK/2](https://proteomecentral.proteomexchange.org/usi/?usi=mzspec:PXD019909:20180914_QE8_nLC0_BDA_SA_DIA_Keratinocytes_NN002:scan:4979:SHHSHSSSSSSSASTSGK/2)
 This PSM clearly shows a likely false positive identification.
-There are only identified peaks for b2, y1, y2 peaks, which would be a potential property of many of peptides, even within a narrow retention time range.
+There are only identified peaks for b2, y1, y2 peaks, which would potentially be present for many different peptides
+(i.e. these are not very diagnostic ions), even within a narrow retention time range.
 This USI was selected from a DIA-NN (ref) analysis of [PXD019909](https://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD019909)....
 (It would be very nice to share of details about how this USI was constructed based on the DIA-NN output files).